Air-layering of bonsai

 A new bonsai plant can also be obtained from the branch of a normal tree by air-layering.
 In this way, a good prebonsai can be obtained in a few months.

 Bad root basis (= Nebari): The root basis does not correspond to the quality requirements (e.g. uneven, one-sided) and should be improved.
 If a root basis is so bad that it cannot be improved by other techniques, air-layering of the bonsai is a way to get a completely new root basis up a little further up on the trunk.
-This works very well with many deciduous trees (Azalea bonsai, eml trees or Maple tree bonsai like Japanese maple).
+This works very well with many deciduous trees (azalea bonsai, elm bonsai, maple bonsai).

 Trunk malformations: If the trunk has a malformations that cannot be corrected otherwise (for example a bulbous trunk, i.e. the trunk tapers towards the roots) bonsai air-layering can be used to create a new root basis over the malformation.
-After root formation and removal of the malformed trunk below the air-layering site the bonsai tree can be repotted without the blemish.
+After root formation and removal of the malformed trunk below the air-layering site the tree can be repotted in a bonsai pot without the blemish.

 Sometimes, as with us in our bonsai nursery, the air-layering of bonsai is used on a larger scale in bonsai cultivation.
 From the start prebonsai with good roots can be produced in this way.